0xcatalysis/docs/README.md

 # Overview

-Catalysis is building the first abstraction layer to aggregate and unify economic security across shared security protocols.
+Catalysis is building the first **Security Abstraction Layer** to aggregate and unify economic security across shared security protocols.
 Our goal is to simplify the process of building and managing AVSs by providing a seamless, unified solution for AVS developers and node operators.

 This repository hosts documentation and guides for AVSs & Node operators looking to build on Catalysis.